Mbed-TLS/mbedtls/docs/driver-only-builds.md

 In the near future (end of 2023), we are planning to also add support for ciphers (AES) and AEADs (GCM, CCM, ChachaPoly).

-Currently (mid-2023) we don't have plans to extend this to RSA of FFDH.
-If you're interested in driver-only support for those, please let us know.
+Currently (mid-2023) we don't have plans to extend this to RSA.
+If you're interested in driver-only support for RSA, please let us know.

 Hashes
 ------